 All authors and researchers want their work to be published in a readable and easy-to-understand manner, reaching both the experts in the field as well as aspiring researchers.

 However, not all researchers are well-versed writers, and therefore every publishing company has copy editing as a mandatory editorial service in their publishing process.

-Traditionally, the copy editor would read a printed or written manuscript, manually edit the content for the correctness and mark their corrections using copy editing language symbols for consistency.
+Traditionally, the copy editor would read a printed or written manuscript, manually edit the content for correctness and mark their corrections using copy editing language symbols for consistency.

 What is Copy Editing?

 Copy editing is the process of checking the written raw material in order to improve readability, maintain consistency and ensure error-free content.